umbraco/UmbracoDocs/10/umbraco-cms/tutorials/creating-a-property-editor/part-4.md

 ## Wrap-up

-The important part of the above is the way you create a `ApiController` call to the database for your own data, and finally expose the data to angular as a service using `$http`.
+The important part of the above is the way you create an `ApiController` call to the database for your own data.
+And finally, expose the data to angular as a service using `$http`.

 For simplicity, you could have skipped the service part and called `$http` directly in your controller.
 However, having your data in services it becomes a reusable resource for your entire application.